danburonline/parola-chat/doc/how-to-new-ad.md.md

 ## 4. Adapt the source code

-- Fork and download the source code from this repository onto your local machine
+- Fork and download the source code from this repository to your machine
-- Go to `client/components/organisms/ChatBody/chatBody.tsx` and adapt the initial two messages, the kick-off message and the third message that will appear when the user clicked onto the first CTA button
+- Go to `client/components/organisms/ChatBody/chatBody.tsx` and adapt the initial two messages, the kick-off message and the third message that will appear after the user clicked onto the first CTA button
 - Go to `server/modules/intents.ts` and adapt/add intent message types like product sliders, images and videos.
-Use a CDN provider for adding aboslute image paths to the different message types
+Use a CDN provider for adding absolute image paths to the different message types
 - Go to `server/api/api.ts` and adapt the switch statement for the new intent message types according to the intent names in DialogFlow CX (don't forget to import the exported functions for newly added message types from the `intent.ts` module at the beginning of the `api.ts` file)

 ## 5. Deploy the application

-- Edit the `.env*` and `*.yaml` files in the server and client directory with the information from DialogFlow CX (id and co.) and the data from the downloaded JSON private key from GCP (private email and co.) as well as the connection string from MongoDB Atlas (don't forget to add the plain text password to the string)
+- Edit the `.env*` and `*.yaml` files in the server and client directory with the information from DialogFlow CX (id and co.), the data from the downloaded JSON private key from GCP (private email and co.), and the connection string from MongoDB Atlas (don't forget to add the plain text password to the string)
 - CD into the server folder and run the command `yarn deploy`
 - CD into the client folder and run the command `yarn deploy`
-- Run the command `gcloud app browse -s client` to see the live version of the new chatbot ad
+- Run the command `gcloud app browse -s client` to see the live version of your new chatbot ad